joshmoody24/javascript-interpreter/README.md

 (the "interpret" argument is optional)

-Note: This project used to use mypy for static type checking, but I have surpassed the limits of what mypy is capable of and thus removed it.
+Note: This project previously used mypy for static type checking, but I have surpassed the limits of what mypy is capable of and thus removed it.